Sweet.tv: History

 The OTT product was launched on December 19, 2017.
 In 2018, its app was released on Smart TV, Android and iOS.

 In January 2019, the company signed contracts with various Ukrainian movie production and SWEET.TV VOD library featured Ukrainian movies from Film.ua Group (films from the Crazy Wedding franchise Crazy Wedding, Crazy Wedding 2, Crazy Wedding 3, etc.) and films from smaller film studios.

 In November 2020, the company signed a new direct agreement with Sony Pictures exactly for the territory of Ukraine, (not for the CIS in general), and according to this agreement, SWEET.TV subscribers can watch premiere movies from Sony Pictures with Ukrainian dubbing as part of their subscription and without additional fees; SWEET.TV became the first Ukrainian VOD platform to open access to Sony Pictures' with library official Ukrainian dubbing."

 In 2020, SWEET.TV won the "Best OTT Provider of the Year" by 1+1 media distribution and was a second-degree laureate in the "Media Solution of the Year" category at the Telecom Awards 2020.

 In January 2021, the company signed a direct agreement with Disney specifically for the territory of Ukraine, and according to this agreement, SWEET.TV subscribers can watch movies from Disney Pictures with Ukrainian dubbing as part of their subscription and without additional fees.

-In March 2021, the company signed a new direct agreement with CBS (a division of NBCUniversal Media Corporation) specifically for the territory of Ukraine, not Russia/CIS, and under this new agreement, SWEET.TV subscribers can watch CBS TV series with official Ukrainian dubbing created by the company at its own costs as part of the Hollywood in Ukrainian project.
+In March 2021, the company signed a new direct agreement with CBS specifically for the territory of Ukraine, not Russia/CIS, and under this new agreement, SWEET.TV subscribers can watch CBS TV series with official Ukrainian dubbing created by the company at its own costs as part of the Hollywood in Ukrainian project.

 In 2021, it received the Ukrainian People's Award for "Interactive TV of the Year", a bronze Effie Award in "Influencer Marketing" for the Battle of Bloggers project, recognition from the American Chamber of Commerce in Ukraine for leadership during the COVID-19 crisis the "Best Ukrainian Online Cinema" title at the Telecom Awards, and a Certificate of Membership from the European Business Association.

 SWEET.TV's international expansion began with a test launch in Slovakia and Czechia in 2021.
 In 2022, the service was fully launched in Hungary, Slovakia, and Czechia.
 In 2023, Romania, Poland, and Bulgaria were added to the list.